Esbats

 6. Crystal Charging & Wolf Moon Potion

+For Wolf Moon Water: Prepare your Moon water by filling a clean jar with fresh water and a small portion of isopropyl alcohol (about a 5:1 ratio), then add protective, winter-hardy herbs (like pine needles, rosemary, or juniper) directly into the jar for energetic correspondence.
 Set the jar beneath the full Moon’s light and allow it to charge across the peak window (ideally three nights), bringing it indoors or covering it during the day to protect it from sunlight, and returning it to the Moon each night.
+Once fully charged, use your Moon water as a protective room mist, anointing your thresholds, or cleansing your sanctuary to ward off negativity during the deep winter.
+Do not consume.

-What to Avoid During This Full Moon
+What to Avoid Under the Wolf Moon

 Read More